 - In July and August 1858 the smell of untreated human sewage and industrial effluent was so bad that the business of Parliament stopped.
 The leading article in The Times observed that 'Parliament was all but compelled to legislate upon the great London nuisance by the force of sheer stench'.
 It became known as the 'Great Stink' and by 2 August Parliament had passed a bill authorising £3 million to be spend on Bazalgette's plan to build a sewer system for London.
+The sewers were started in 1859 and the Thames Embankment was under construction by 1865. - Joseph Bazalgette (1819-1891) was responsible for creating many parts of London as we know it today, the embankment, the sewage system, and he laid out many of the parks.
+He was born in Enfield, London and trained as an engineer specialising in land drainage and the railways.
+He married in 1845 and had eleven children.
+He was championed by Isambard Kingdom Brunel and appointed chief engineer at the Metropolitan Board of Works, in 1856.
+He therefore became the person responsible for designing and constructing the new sewage system and embankment.
+He was knighted in 1875 and died in 1891 13 days before his 72nd birthday.

-The sewers were started in 1859 and the Thames Embankment was under construction by 1865. - Samuel Smiles (1812-1904) published Self-Help in 1859.
+- Samuel Smiles (1812-1904) published Self-Help in 1859.
 Smiles was a Scottish author and government reformer who campaigned on a Chartist platform but he concluded that more progress would come from new attitudes than from new laws.
 His masterpiece, Self-Help promoted thrift and claimed that poverty was caused largely by irresponsible habits, while also attacking materialism and laissez-faire government.
 It has been called 'the bible of mid-Victorian liberalism', and it raised Smiles to celebrity status almost overnight. - In the 1850s Charles Kingsley (1819-1875) developed the basic idea of Victorian Muscular Christianity which was that participation in sport could contribute to the development of Christian morality, physical fitness, and "manly" character.
-It was seen as a 'counterbalance' to '. . . education and bookishness'.
+It was seen as a 'counterbalance' to '... education and bookishness'.
 It was believed that the Anglican Church had become weakened by a culture of effeminacy.
-Kingsley supported the idea that godliness was compatible with manliness and viewed manliness as an 'antidote to the poison of effeminacy the most insidious weapon of the Tractarians which was sapping the vitality of the Anglican Church'.
+Kingsley supported the idea that godliness was compatible with manliness and viewed manliness as an 'antidote to the poison of effeminacy - the most insidious weapon of the Tractarians - which was sapping the vitality of the Anglican Church'.
 It was a response to the perceived puritanical and ascetic religiosity of the Tractarians, later known as the Oxford Movement.
 Aside from the religious motivations for the evolution and advancement of Muscular Christianity, the Victorians' preoccupation with health is arguably the most significant factor.
-'No topic more occupied the Victorian mind than Health . . . they invented, revived, or imported from abroad a multitude of athletic recreations'.

-- The development of Muscular Christianity is linked with the combination of physical exercise, particularly the game of rugby, and rote instruction in the Classics at the Rugby public boy's school under Rev. Dr. Thomas Arnold from the 1830s onwards.
-This was believed to develop a manly character and hard physical sports were regarded as an substitute for the unspoken and enervating 'sins' of masturbation and homosexuality. - The link with applied art is cleanliness.
+'No topic more occupied the Victorian mind than Health . . . they invented, revived, or imported from abroad a multitude of athletic recreations'. - The development of Muscular Christianity is linked with the combination of physical exercise, particularly the game of rugby, and rote instruction in the Classics at the Rugby public boy's school under Rev. Dr. Thomas Arnold from the 1830s onwards.
+This was believed to develop a manly character and hard physical sports were regarded as an substitute for the unspoken and enervating 'sins' of masturbation and homosexuality.

+• The link with applied art is cleanliness.
 Excessive ornament was thought to harbour dust and dirt and the movement for physical health was also for clean designs with excessive ornamentation.